voidcentury/aided_reading/README.md

 If you do a lot of online reading, this is for you.

-The aim of this extension is to highlight the important words and phrases of a web article.
+The aim of this extension is to highlight the important words and phrases in a web article.

 A word is assumed to be important if:
 * The frequency with which it usually occurs in the literature is below a threshold (adjustable)